 Many people find that coming together as a group creates a strong sense of community and support as they connect with others to share the experience of pregnancy and parenthood.
-Meeting for two hours at every online prenatal class (due to COVID-19) allows parents and families to spend more time getting to know their caregivers as well.
+Meeting for two hours at every prenatal class allows parents and families to spend more time getting to know their caregivers as well.
 Listening to other people’s questions and experiences will also deepen each person's understanding of the issues being discussed.
 Participating in group care is an excellent way to meet other families, to feel connected, and to build relationships that will be part of your community for years to come.

 Can I still choose to have a home birth?

 We are committed to choice of birthplace for pregnant people.

 It is always important to talk with your care team about your own unique situation when deciding on where you will have your baby.
 Home birth is a safe choice when the circumstances are healthy.